 Fernanda Lastra was born in Mar del Plata, Argentina.
 As a passionate and creative conductor, she is interested in a wide variety of repertoire, including symphonic, contemporary, and operatic works.

 Fernanda was appointed Conductor Diversity Fellow at the Buffalo Philharmonic in 2022 under the mentorship of JoAnn Falletta.
 In this role, Fernanda serves as the assistant conductor, cover conductor, and the main conductor for the BPO Kids series and Music for Youth concerts.
 Fernanda also serves as a member of the BPO’s artistic team, music education committee, and Diversity Council, among other responsibilities.

-As guest conductor Fernanda Lastra has led professional orchestras, youth orchestras and training orchestras in the United States, Argentina, and Brazil.
-Some of her latest professional engagements include conducting the National Orchestra of Argentine Music Juan de Dios Filiberto at the CCK National Auditorium in Buenos Aires, and the production of Missy Mazzoli's opera "Song from the Uproar" in collaboration with Demaskus Theatre Company and Kassia Ensemble in Pittsburgh.
+As a guest conductor, Fernanda has led professional and youth orchestras in the United States, Argentina, and Brazil.
+Some of her previous engagements include conducting the National Orchestra of Argentine Music "Juan de Dios Filiberto" at the CCK National Auditorium in Buenos Aires, and the production of Missy Mazzoli's opera, Song from the Uproar, in collaboration with Demaskus Theatre and Kassia Ensemble in Pittsburgh.

 The Conductor Diversity Fellow is sponsored by Uniland.